sunilgupta01/learning-cloud-k8s/aws-setup.md

 ](https://aws.amazon.com/ec2/pricing/on-demand/)*

 1. `Allocate elastic IP` address so that with each restart new IP is not assigned
-   - Execute following command (it provides a static IP)
+   - execute following command (it provides a static IP)
    ```bash
    aws ec2 allocate-address --domain vpc --network-border-group ap-south-1
    ```